kyma-project/control-plane/docs/kyma-environment-broker/03-13-custom-administrators.md

 ---
-title: Custom runtime administrators configuration
+title: Set a custom list of runtime administrators
 type: Details
 ---

-Kyma Environment Broker allows a SKR provisioning/update with a custom list of the runtime administrators.
+Kyma Environment Broker allows you to set a custom list of runtime administrators during SKR provisioning and update operations.
-To do so, specify the additional `administrators` parameter in the provisioning/update request.
+To do so, specify the additional **administrators** parameter in the provisioning or update request.
->NOTE: Make sure to provide at least one administrator in the list.
+>**NOTE:** Make sure to provide at least one administrator in the list.
 Empty list causes a validation error.

-In case of the provisioning request, providing the `administrators` parameter overwrites the default administrator, which is taken from the `user_id` field.
+In the provisioning request, the **administrators** parameter overwrites the default administrator list that is taken from the **user_id** field.
-See the example below:
+See the example:

 ```bash
    export VERSION=1.15.0